jsh9/chatgpt-to-markdown/README.md

 - Versions in `manifest.json` and `package.json` are consistent
 - The unit tests can all pass
 - The minified script in `dist` is up to date with the code in `src`
+- The code sytles are correct (running [Prettier](https://prettier.io/) does not product any file diff)

 ## 4. Acknowledgement